philip517/gym/README.md

     $pass = '1234';

-  -or you can modify according to your preference
+  -or you can modify according to your preference in the gym/config.php as well as in your database users

   there is already an add user page /gym/add_user.php which will allow you to add a user and password.
   //the passwords have been hashed using the inbuilt hashing function in php